Education’s Three Conflicting Pillars

 When reduced to the basic process, I believe that learning is an individual and personal activity.
 Learning has social aspects and can be helped or hindered in many ways.
 How we build systems to nurture, support or coerce it, are the issues that we can address as a community.
 First though, we have to have a common understanding of what we’re trying to achieve.

-11 Responses to “Education’s Three Conflicting Pillars”
+12 thoughts on “Education’s Three Conflicting Pillars”

 1. Re: Education’s Three Conflicting PillarsI think the idea of a primary premise is something that is both interactive and in constant motion.
 The reason I say this is because I believe that education has to become something that is adaptive and responsive to the world around us.
 Given the fact that we have frozen knowledge and skills in something called curriculum, I would characterize today’s education system as something that is completely static and far removed from the practical realities of everyday life.
 So in that sense I would say that the very idea of a primary premise is plural and inseparable from the circumstances and situations we find ourselves in.
 I have not read Egan’s book, but I see no reason why the three premises mentioned above, and others, cannot co-exist simultaneously.
 Nor can I think of a reason that we would want to identify one and follow it exclusively.
 I’ll have to look into Egan’s work since I’m obviously confused here.